 And so, in the fall of 1984 or ’85, when the Disney Channel announced an October lineup including two scary films — “The Watcher in the Woods,” and “Something Wicked This Way Comes,” I was excited.
-If these movies were showing on Disney, I knew I’d be allowed to watch.
+I figured, if these movies were showing on Disney, I’d surely be allowed to watch.

-I was especially jazzed about “Something Wicked,” because it was based on a Ray Bradbury story, and I liked Ray Bradbury.
-It was about two kids who were around my own age, and it revolved around an evil supernatural carnival, and some tall scary dude named Mr. Dark.
-And it just looked like mana to pre-teen me.
+I was especially keen on “Something Wicked,” because it was based on a Ray Bradbury story, and somehow I was already familiar with Ray Bradbury and liked his stuff.
+It was about two kids who were around my own age, and it revolved around an evil supernatural carnival, and there was a tall scary dude who spoke in creepy Shakespeare quotes.
 And I mean, it had one of the best movie-posters I’d ever seen!

 I recall that this movie was showing late one night, and my parents wouldn’t let me stay up, so I figured out how to program our VCR to record it.
 And then I had to wait all the next school day, until I came home, to find out whether or not the film had successfully recorded.
 And it had!
 And I watched it.
 And I dug the shit out of it, and it became one of my favorite movies for a few years, at least.